 Calathea is a very attractive plant native to Africa and the tropical areas of the Americas.
-Although on most varieties, the flowers are quite inconspicuous, the beautifully marked foliage in shades of green, pink and white more than make up for this.
+Although on most varieties, the flowers are quite inconspicuous, the beautifully marked foliage in shades of green, pink, and white more than makeup for this.

-These warmth and humidity loving plants can grow successfully outdoors in Florida and other tropical regions of the US.
+These warmth and humidity-loving plants can grow successfully outdoors in Florida and other tropical regions of the US.

 They also enjoy spending the late spring and summer months outdoors as long as they are not exposed to direct sunlight.

-With the right combination of humidity, warmth, water and well-drained soil, you can enjoy great success with flashy Calathea.
+With the right combination of humidity, warmth, water, and well-drained soil, you can enjoy great success with flashy Calathea.